Nicola Pintus

-Nicola Pintus (born 25 May 2005) is an Italian professional footballer who plays as a centre-back for the Serie A club Cagliari.
+Nicola Pintus (born 25 May 2005) is an Italian professional footballer who plays as a centre-back for club Pianese on loan from Cagliari.

 Club career

 Pintus joined the youth academy of Cagliari at the age of 5 and worked his way up their youth categories.
 On 22 June 2023, he signed his first contract with Cagliari until 2027.
-He made his senior debut with Cagliari in a 3–0 Serie A win over Venezia FC on 18 May 2027.
+He made his senior debut with Cagliari in a 3–0 Serie A win over Venezia FC on 18 May 2025.
 On 9 September 2025, he extended his professional contract with Cagliari until 2029.